ry-al/diabetesML/README.md

 ## Machine Learning

 For the Machine Learning element of our project, we ran 3 different types of models.

 <h3>I.	Random Forest Classifier</h3>

 We ran a Trees model or a Random Forest Classifier.
 This model gave us insight on the importance of the 8 features used to determine risk of diabetes in individuals.
 As a reminder, the 8 features are "Age", "Glucose", "DiabetesPedigreeFunction", "BloodPressure", "Insulin", "SkinThickness", "BMI", and “Pregancies”.

 From these 8 features, we ran the Random Forest Classifier for 9 different combinations.
-We started with "Age","Glucose","DiabetesPedigreeFunction","BloodPressure","Insulin","SkinThickness","BMI","Pregnancies".
-It returned a score of 0.958.
+We started with "Age","Glucose","DiabetesPedigreeFunction","BloodPressure","Insulin","SkinThickness","BMI".
+It returned a score of 0.956.

 Here is the feature importance for this combination.

-26.49%	Glucose<br>
+28.35% Glucose<br>
-15.58%	BMI<br>
+17.26% BMI<br>
-14.20%	Age<br>
+16.37% Age<br>
-12.18%	DiabetesPedigreeFunction<br>
+13.57% DiabetesPedigreeFunction<br>
-9.14%	  Pregnancies<br>
-8.12%	  BloodPressure<br>
+9.26% BloodPressure<br>
-7.45%	  Insulin<br>
+8.04% Insulin<br>
-6.84%	  SkinThickness<br>
+7.14% SkinThickness<br>

-For the next 5 combinations, we removed the feature with lowest importance as well as pregnancies.
+For the next 5 combinations, we removed the feature with lowest importance.
 Here are the results with their corresponding scores:

 Score: 0.958

 29.70% Glucose<br>
 18.15% BMI<br>
 17.47% Age<br>
 14.95% DiabetesPedigreeFunction<br>
 10.52% BloodPressure<br>
 9.21% Insulin<br>

 Score: 0.962

 32.42% Glucose<br>
 20.90% BMI<br>
 18.50% Age<br>
 17.00% DiabetesPedigreeFunction<br>
 11.17% BloodPressure<br>

 Score: 0.966

 36.41% Glucose<br>
 23.83% BMI<br>
 20.12% Age<br>
 19.64% DiabetesPedigreeFunction<br>

 Score: 0.962

 42.23% Glucose<br>
 32.72% BMI<br>
 25.06% Age<br>

 Score: 0.966

 52.23% Glucose<br>
 47.77% BMI<br>

 Next, we ran the classifier with only Glucose, and only with BMI.
 We chose Glucose because according to this model it always had the highest feature importance.
 We also ran BMI alone because it was always second highest.
 BMI is easily known information for any individual since it is a simple calculation based on height and weight.
 The score for Glucose alone was 0.754 and the score for BMI alone was 0.742.

 Lastly, we decided to run a model with Age and BMI.
 Again, our reasoning behind this decision is that this is readily known information for any individual.
 Here are the score and feature importance for this combination.

 Score: 0.924

 66.43% BMI<br>
 33.57% Age<br>

 <h3> II.
 Diabetes – Recognition Tester </h3>

 The second machine learning model we ran was a Diabetes recognition tester that used sklearn to split the model into training and testing samples.
 Our dataset contained 2,000 records in total.
 The training sample contained 1,500 records and the testing sample contained 500 records.
 From that split we used sklearn to run a logistic regression.
 This model was used to predict an outcome based on the different combinations of features.
 An outcome that returns a ‘0’ means the individual is predicted to have low diabetes risk.
 Conversely, an outcome that returns a ‘1’ means the individual is predicted to have high diabetes risk.

 We ran the recognition model for 9 different combinations of features.
 When we included all the features, the model was able to predict the outcome correctly 78.8% of the time or 394 out of 500 records from the testing sample.
 Here are results from the 8 other combinations.

 76.6% "Age","Glucose","DiabetesPedigreeFunction","BloodPressure","SkinThickness","BMI"<br>
 383 out of 500 correct predictions